BATHROOM TILER DERBY

 Deciding whether to tile walls from floor to ceiling depends on your bathroom’s design aesthetic, size, and functionality.

 Floor-to-Ceiling Tiling: This approach can create a seamless, elegant look, especially in smaller bathrooms where maximising space is vital.
-It also minimises the risk of mold and moisture damage since the entire wall is protected.
+It also minimises the risk of mould and moisture damage since the entire wall is protected.
 A consistent tile look can provide a spa-like ambience and can be particularly beneficial in wet areas, such as shower enclosures.

 Partial Tiling: Opting for half or lower wall tiling can save costs and allow for creative alternatives in non-wet areas of the wall, like paint or wallpaper.
 This approach permits flexibility in design, enabling you to pick various colours and texture combinations.